ZacharyDietderich/ZacharyDietderich.github.io/README.md

 ---

-## In-vacuum Z-Stage and test visualization metrology of tin-H interactions in the EUV source - Capstone (ASML X SDSU)
+## In-vacuum Z-Stage and test visualization metrology of tin-H interactions in the EUV source (Capstone - ASML X SDSU)
 ### What?
 #### The problems:
 - The vacuum chamber had to be opened, and the stage had to be adjusted manually with the operator leaning into the chamber.